Earth needs space

 On an island in Northern Norway where towering mountains rise against the deep blue ocean, where the waves are crashing in on white sandy beaches, and the northern light illuminates the winter sky.
 On the west side of this island, free from significant air and maritime traffic is where we have built our spaceport.

-Strategically located at Andøya in Northern Norway, at 69° north and 16° east, Andøya Spaceport has a prime strategic and geographical location for dual use missions.
+Strategically located at Andøya in Northern Norway, at 69° north and 16° east, Andøya Space has a prime strategic and geographical location for dual use missions.
 This northern vantage point, free from significant air and maritime traffic provides optimal conditions for safe and efficient launch operations over the vast oceans of the north.

 Customer-centric, flexible solutions